pvl26/Notify/README.md

 # NotificationProject

-A script which sends notifications, currently we only have two classes of notifications:
+A script which sends notifications with custom icons and sound, currently we only have two classes of notifications:

  1. Health
     - Notification to take a break from hour to hour